siljelb/calc-formatter/README.md

 ## Share Feedback

 Spotted a bug or want a new capability?
-Open an issue in the repository and include a sample formula so we can reproduce it quickly.
+Open an issue in the repository and include a sample calc expression so we can reproduce it quickly.

 ## For Developers